 - Debug – Any iOS Simulator SDK: DWARF

-- Debug – Any iOS SDK : DWARF with DSYM File
+- Release – Any iOS SDK : DWARF with DSYM File

-Every now and then it’s good to revisit your Xcode build times.
-You can benefit from every second you gain and remember that it builds up over time: a second for every build is a minute for every 60 builds you do.
-Improvements can be made throughout your project settings, build phases, and code type checking improvements.
+Now and then, it’s good to revisit your Xcode build times.
+You can benefit from every second you gain, and remember that it builds up over time: a second for every build is a minute for every 60 builds you do.
+Improvements can be made throughout project settings, build phases, and code-type checking improvements.

 If you like to prepare and optimize yourself, even more, check out the optimization category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.